gsa-oes/office-of-evaluation-sciences/_collaborations/1606-community-police-relationships.md

 ## What was the impact?

 The Community Action Deck has been made available for download across government for any interested party to use.
-To download the report, report implementation guide, and learn more about the work of the Community Oriented Policing Services (COPS) Office at the Department of Justice, please visit: [https://cops.usdoj.gov/policingtaskforce](https://cops.usdoj.gov/policingtaskforce)

 <a class="usa-button" href="{{site.baseurl}}/assets/abstracts/1606-1-Community-Action-Deck.pdf">Download the Deck</a>
 <a class="usa-button" href="{{site.baseurl}}/assets/abstracts/1606-2-Community-Action-Deck-Card-Template.pptx">Download the Card Template</a>